top of page

 Carole Harrison

 Carole Harrison has been a Realtor in Lee County since 1999 and is currently the Qualifying Broker at Porter Properties.
 Prior to her real estate career she spent 16 years in the health care industry with a Fortune 500 company in sales and marketing.
 She is the current Past President of the Lee County Association of Realtors and has been heavily involved with her profession having, served on many committees and elected positions locally but also on the state level.
 She most recently finished serving as a Commissioner for two 5 year terms with the Alabama Real Estate Commission.
 The Kiwanis Club of Auburn and the Lee County Literacy Coalition are civic organizations where she volunteers her time outside of real estate.
+Carole is a graduate of Auburn University with a BS in Biological Sciences and has an MBA in Marketing from the University of Georgia.
+Carole lives in Auburn with her husband Steve and they have 6 grandchildren that live in the Atlanta area.

 Pat Anchor